 - Collectors.
 Private collectors may be interested in working with you to unload some of their stock.
 These are people you may meet as you start building contacts in the vintage community.

-There are several directories and marketplaces available for furniture dropshippers.
-You can use a tool like Oberlo to connect your Shopify store to a number of furniture dealers, or browse sites like AliExpress.
+Furniture dropshippers can browse a number of dropshipping suppliers and directories, like AliExpress.
 It’s also possible to set up dropshipping terms on an individual basis with select furniture brands.
 GFURN has a dedicated page highlighting its dropshipping program.

 For furniture makers, getting started can be costly if you don’t already own tools or have a dedicated workshop.
 Like Chris, you can start with the basics and expand your toolbox as your business grows.